tlindi/Bitcoin-Diploma/README.md

 - [Deutch - de_DE]
 -- Based onto MiPremierBitcoin 3rd edition from 2022 September

+# Suomi fi_FI
+This is the version of our diploma in Finnish.

 # BitcoinDiploma-KoreanVersion
 This is the version of our diploma in Korean